 Unlike Skyrim, Dragon’s Dogma does feature a class system that can change how you play your character, so it’s not as flexible in terms of character building but this does give the game more tactical depth and replay value.
 As you’d expect, the game also features a beautiful open world, though the stamina system and the limited fast travel can sometimes make exploration a chore.

-So, much like Kingdoms of Amalur: Reckoning, Dragon’s Dogma: Dark Arisen is a product of its time and is yet another one of those games with definite strengths and some unfortunate flaws that ultimately led to the game being overshadowed by superior products that were released around the same time.
+So, much like Kingdoms of Amalur: Reckoning, Dragon’s Dogma: Dark Arisen is a result of its time and is yet another one of those games with definite strengths and some unfortunate flaws that ultimately led to the game being overshadowed by superior products that were released around the same time.

 Dark Messiah of Might and Magic